10Lee/simple_e_commerce_w_crud_getx_api/README.md

 Todo next :
 - Fix error posting new airsoft product and fix error upload image to api server
-- Create login and save the token into getStorage
+- Create login and save the token into getStorage, then use it in connect_api.dart as Bearer token
 - Create new transaction from the cart, POST to the transaction path in API

 Screenshot